microsoft/onnxruntime/onnxruntime/python/tools/transformers/models/phi2/README.md

 The inference example currently supports all models running on CUDA.

 ## Limitations
-- Torch dynamo export only support Linux.
+- Torch dynamo onnx export only supports Linux.
 The model export cannot be run on Windows as of now.
+- The program may not run as expected if the machine has limited memory. e.g Dynamo export may use ~11.6GB; Optimization may use ~4.5GB for each.